laxmanrathore01/Sign2Text/readme.md

 ```

 **Step 2: Install Dependencies**
 Ensure you have Python installed on your system.
-Then, install the required Python libraries using pip:
+Then install the required Python libraries using pip:
 ```bash
 pip install opencv-python mediapipe tensorflow Flask
 ```